Adjunct Faculty Resources

 Online course evaluation is conducted for all courses each semester to provide important and reliable data used to improve the teaching and learning at Maryville.
 The online course evaluation is one of the measures used to derive information to evaluate educational effectiveness at Maryville University.
 The course evaluation is one of the tools for students to give feedback on the different areas of instruction.
 Instructors use the evaluation results to make content revisions to improve teaching, learning, and assessment methods in their courses.
 OLE Support Information: Kim Knoernschild, email email@example.com or call 314.529.6521

-The Instructional Technology provides technology tools, resources, and technology training to equip faculty in the integration of technology into teaching and learning.
-The department offers instructional design support, technology training, and support for D2L (Desire2Learn course management systems), and training on other technology resources and application tools.
-D2L Support for ADjunct/Part-Time Faculty: Sam Harris, firstname.lastname@example.org or call 314.529.9316.
+The Learning Design and Technology staff provides technology tools, resources, and technology training to equip faculty in the integration of Canvas into teaching and learning.
+The staff offers instructional design support, and training, for all aspects of the Canvas learning management system (Discussions, Assignments, Modules, Group work space, etc.) as well as for other technology resources and applications.
+Contact: Sam Harris at firstname.lastname@example.org or call 314-529-9316.

 - Faculty Technology Training